dbcli/pgcli/docs/pages/getting_started.rst

 displays the default input buffer and the prompt, a float for the autocompletions and a toolbar for input validation which is hidden by default.

-For full screen applications, usually we build a custom layout ourself.
+For full screen applications, usually we build a custom layout ourselves.

 Further, there is a very flexible key binding system that can be programmed for all the needs of full screen applications.